Pinterest is a mega-mammoth album of great ideas and awesome pictures.

 This Pinterest Profile Checklist from Kathryn Moorhouse, Pinterest Marketing for Business has several important keywords in the text for the Pin – “Pinterest is NOT a social media platform… It’s a visual search engine.
 Set up a Pinterest Account that is SEO Optimized for your business”.
 And, there is a key phrase on the image too.

 A Google search for best Finger Foods for a Party – something I always struggle to put together – gave me the results in the image below.
 Not only did it show finger foods, but also related words like Appetizers and Healthy.
-And of course, Super bowl, which is always high on searches during January.
+And of course, the keyword Super bowl, which is always high on searches during January.

 When I clicked on the link, Pinterest had over 1000 Pins with fantastic pictures.
 I was able to further refine my search by adding words like cheese, low-calorie etc. All of those pins had the above keywords in their description and a few more, to boot.